Chart Color Schemes

 Ooralea - Bakers Creek faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 17.2%, compared to the Australian average of 30.4%.
-Bachelor degrees are most common at 13.1%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.7%).
-Vocational credentials are held by 42.3% of residents aged 15+, with advanced diplomas at 7.5% and certificates at 34.8%.
-Educational participation is high, with 32.0% currently enrolled in formal education.
+The area's university qualification rate is 17.2%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 13.1%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.7%).
+Vocational credentials are prevalent, with 42.3% of residents aged 15+ holding them - advanced diplomas at 7.5% and certificates at 34.8%.
+Educational participation is high, with 32.0% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education